-1. A License granted under this chapter may be revoked at any time by the

-Marihuana Licensing Board for any of the following reasons:
+- 1. A License granted under this chapter may be revoked at any time by the Marihuana Licensing Board for any of the following reasons: - a.

-- a.
 Fraud or misrepresentation contained in the State license, City License, or other City applications; - b.
 Violation of the Act, this Chapter, any City Ordinances or policy, State law, or term of licensure; - c.
 Violation of applicable laws, rules, standards, laws, ordinances, regulations, etc. promulgated by the City, State, or any entity thereof; - d.
 Loss of or failure to maintain a valid State operating license; - e.
-Failure to secure special land use approval as required by the City Zoning Ordinance within 120 days of being issued a License under this chapter; - f.
+Failure to secure zoning approvals as required by the City Zoning

+Ordinance within 120 days of being issued a License under this Chapter.

+- f.
 Failure to comply with the City Zoning Ordinance; - g.
-The expiration or violation of a special land use approval; - h.
+The expiration or violation of any zoning approval. - h.
 Conducting business in an unlawful manner or - i.
 Conducting business in such a way as to constitute a menace to the health, safety, or general welfare of the public. - 2.
 Prior to revocation, the Marihuana Licensing Board shall hold a hearing at which the licensee may be heard, and all relevant evidence may be admissible.